StardustRaven/IT-CS-Portfolio/README.md

-# Star Isakson — CS / IT Portfolio
+# Summer Isakson — CS / IT Portfolio

 This repository serves as an index of my school and technical projects.
 Each linked project includes source code, documentation, and notes on what I learned.